| | | Section K (26/12/08

 increasing the ventilation via the 'part-throttle' air bleed to the jets,

+thus weakening the mixture.
 When the depression in the manifold is low, the valve

 remains on its seating under the influence of the spring.
 The air supply